 Even though it depicts an intuitive and well-documented relationship between tax rates and fiscal revenues, the Laffer tax curve remains a controversial concept in academic and policymaking circles.
 Contrary to spending, taxes are limited by the tax base from which revenues are extracted.
 Tax authorities can raise revenues by increasing taxes up to the point where a further increase yields no additional revenues, and may even lead to their decline.
-The Laffer curve effect laid out in Laffer [2004] states that when the tax rate goes past its peak, individuals had little incentive to work or produce additional output, which serves as the tax base.
+The Laffer curve effect laid out in ? states that when the tax rate goes past its peak, individuals had little incentive to work or produce additional output, which serves as the tax base.

-^{}Economix, UPL, Univ Paris Nanterre, CNRS, F92000 Nanterre France
+\Economix, UPL, Univ Paris Nanterre, CNRS, F92000 Nanterre France

-[†]The author thanks for their comments and remarks Jean-Pierre Allegret, Cécile Couharde, Lise Patureau, Fabien Tripier, Thepthida Sopraseuth, Ludovic Julien and participants at the 2017 IX SIGE workshop, Paris Nanterre University.
-Two anonymous referees are thanked for their comments prior to the publication of this paper as an EconomiX Working Paper.
+&lt;sup>†The author thanks for their comments and remarks Jean-Pierre Allegret, Cécile Couharde, Lise Patureau, Fabien Tripier, Thepthida Sopraseuth, Ludovic Julien and participants at the 2017 IX SIGE workshop, Paris Nanterre University.